luispedro/mahotas/README.rst

  - Sobel edge detection.
  - spline interpolation

-Mahotas currently has circa 80 image processing functions and keeps growing.
+Mahotas currently has over 100 functions for image processing and computer vision and it keeps growing.

 There is a `manuscript about mahotas <http://arxiv.org/abs/1211.4907>`__, which will hopefully evolve into a journal publication later.